 Okay, here’s the deal on Delicate Arch, that icon of the American West, the arch printed on everything in the gift shop, the reason you booked this trip to Arches in the first place…you should think twice before dragging your kids on the hike up to Delicate Arch.

 It’s only 1.5 miles to Delicate Arch, but a steady uphill with 480 feet of elevation gain, so you’ll need at least two or three hours to hike Delicate Arch.
-The arch spans a smooth sandstone bowl.
+Most of the hike is a steady walk up a sandstone incline, most appropriate only for older kids.
+The arch itself spans a smooth sandstone bowl.
 An elderly couple and their son died there in 2019, and it’s not a place I would take impulsive toddlers.
-In summer, the hike is brutally hot, and in winter (the last time I intended to hike it) the snowy/icy sandstone incline required shoe grippers , which I did not have.
+In summer, the hike is brutally hot, and in winter, the snowy/icy sandstone incline requires shoe grippers.

 If those things add up to a whole lot of not for you, make sure to visit the Delicate Arch viewpoints.
 Having seen both, I don’t think the view is any better at the Upper Viewpoint, but it is a fun little hike up a hill that restless children will appreciate.
 If everybody is tired and whiny just park and run over to the Lower Viewpoint and get your photos there…a zoom lens would be appreciated here, though.